vuejs/docs/src/guide/composition-api-setup.md

 ## Usage with Templates

-If `setup` returns an object, the properties on the object can be accessed in the component's template, as can the properties of the `props` passed in to `setup`:
+If `setup` returns an object, the properties on the object can be accessed in the component's template, as well as the properties of the `props` passed into `setup`:

 ```vue-html
 <!-- MyBook.vue -->